• About

 FOOD

-We will have plenty of water and a selection of bananas, sweets, crisps, cake bars etc. Any additional nutrition should be carried
+We will have plenty of water and a selection of bananas, sweets, crisps, cake bars etc. Any additional nutrition should be put in your drop bag.

 DROP BAGS